UdotCASH/uTransmute/README.md

 *ETHxEOS is open-source and we encourage you to customize, fork, and use the code.
 We built this as a example case.
 Some of the ideas we have include:*

 * *ETHxEOS contracts could be modified to power a snapshot distribution using registration of EOS accounts or keys.*
-* *ETHxEOS "teleporter" or "oracle" could be written to run entirely on an EOS chain (instead of node.js) and simplified payment verification (SPV) could be done entirely on-chain.*
+* *ETHxEOS "swapper" or "oracle" could be written to run entirely on an EOS chain (instead of node.js) and simplified payment verification (SPV) could be done entirely on-chain.*
 * *ETHxEOS contracts could be modified to burn ETH tokens by sending them to a 0x00 address after the Oracle successfully moves them to EOS.*
 * *ETHxEOS could be modified to allow tokens to travel both ways in the Swaper ETH ↔ EOS by using a "2-way-peg" of tokens - locking the tokens inside of a contract on each chain.*
 * *ETHxEOS could create public keys on either chain which share the same private key.*